Jortuk/FinalProject/README.md

 ### Toolchain & Workflow <a name="taw"></a>
 ![](images/toolchain_and_workflow.PNG)

+This toolchain and workflow diagram closely reflects what would be used by DevOps engineers in real working environments.
+Our project includes all the required functionality, through tool integration and feeback, to be passed onto a operations team for continued development.

 ### Technologies <a name="technologies"></a>
 * The Spring Pet Clinic application is a spring boot application we ran using maven.
 * RDS MySQL database to persist data entered on the website.